cloudfoundry/diego-design-notes/migrating-to-diego.md

 cf start
 ```

-Will stage the requested application using only the Ruby buildpack.
+will stage the requested application using only the Ruby buildpack.

 ##### Future plans